mancubus77/pod-packer/README.md

   -h, --help            show this help message and exit -i FILE, --input FILE
                         input file
+  -d, --detail          Detailed view of pods breakdown --csv                 csv output, needs to be used with -d/--detail
 ```

 To update servers HW specifications modify `main.py`